ozdemirozcelik/pairs-api/README.md

 - use access tokens for authentication purposes with login system backend
 - TODO: send real time orders to exchange (possibly via Interactive Brokers)
 - see account positions and PNL details

+# Considerations

+Considering for the next version:

+- add statistical analysis and visualization
+- improve error handling, add unit tests
+- set up CI for the repository

 # Requirements